 This site was started in 2018 as sort of therapy for me and a way to support other ‘eldermost’ folks who may also be struggling to find information and support as they start a new, probably unplanned and now separate, lifestyle.

-It is a place to share, plan and cope with that changing, sometimes lonesome, way of life which, because of an illness or condition like Alzheimer’s, requires couples to live apart, like us!
+It is a place to share, plan and cope with that changing, sometimes lonesome, way of life which, because of an illness or condition like Alzheimer’s, requires couples to live apart, and ultimately perhaps totally alone.

-‘Aged Care’ and ‘Ageing’ are not just words….they are processes that can be daunting and stressful…but not without some hope for us who are involved……we can recover our dignity and and find lots of happier aspects!
+‘Aged Care’ and ‘Ageing’ are not just words….they are processes that can be daunting and stressful…but not without some hope for us who are involved……we can recover our dignity and and find ways to cope.

-The time may come for you to have to live separately as it did for us, and the answers to “when, where, how, and at what cost” can unexpectedly become an almost insurmountable complexity for an ageing partner.
-The task is even more daunting when financing the move, and the rules, community standards and the politics keep rapidly changing!
+The time may come for you to have to live separately as it did for us, and the answers to “when, where, how, and at what cost” can unexpectedly become an almost insurmountable complexity for an ageing partner; a task even more daunting when financing the move, and the rules, community standards and the politics keep rapidly changing!

 This site came into existence because of those needs.
-And also for the author to find an outlet for my grief, to give me a focus, to discover more about Alzheimer’s and to find some hope that I might, somehow, emerge from my sadness, despair and loneliness during Dorothy’s time in care, and now, after her death.
+And also for me to find an outlet for my grief, to give me a focus, to discover more about Alzheimer’s and to find some hope that I might, somehow, emerge from my sadness, despair and loneliness during Dorothy’s time in care, and now, after her death.